 - Arrival information (minibus/taxi, car registration for free parking, public transportation)

-Sensory Palaces programme engages participants in sensory storytelling in the historic spaces of our palaces.
+Sensory Palaces sessions engage participants in sensory storytelling in the historic spaces of our palaces.

-Each Sensory Palaces session provides a chance to explore stories from the palace, participate in fun, sensory activities and build social connections.
+Each session provides a chance to explore stories from the palace, participate in fun activities and build social connections.
 Sessions are designed to enhance mental health and wellbeing, encouraging new learning opportunities in a safe and welcoming environment.

 Ground floor access.